MercuryWorkshop/wisp-client-js/README.md

 # JavaScript Wisp Client

-This is an implementation of a [Wisp](https://github.com/mercuryWorkshop/wisp-protocol) client, written in Javascript for use on the Web.
+This is an implementation of a [Wisp](https://github.com/mercuryWorkshop/wisp-protocol) client, written in Javascript for use in NodeJS and on the Web.

-## Javascript Client API:
+## Client API:

 ### Importing the Library:
 To use this library on either NodeJS or the browser, import the `wisp.mjs` file.
 Alternatively, use the `dist/wisp.js` file in the NPM package if you don't want to use an ES6 module.